-The Brad Butkiewicz Memorial Scholarship is for a graduating student from Stewart County High School.
-The scholarship is in memory of Brad Butkiewicz, a student at Stewart County High School, who loved football and the Health Occupation Students of America.
+The Brad Butkiewicz Memorial Scholarship is for graduates of Stewart County High School.
+The scholarship is in memory of Brad Butkiewicz.
+He was a student at Stewart County High School.
+He loved football and the Health Occupation Students of America.
 Brad died on his way home from an early morning football practice.
-Applicant must be involved in football or the Health Occupations Students of America.
+Applicants must be involved in football or the Health Occupations Students of America.
 They must also have a GPA of 2.5 or higher and a high need for financial assistance to continue their education.

 You can learn more about the Brad Butkiewicz Memorial Scholarship here.

 10. Cheatham County Community Foundation Scholarship

 The Cheatham County Community Foundation Scholarship is for students who have lived in Cheatham County for at least one year.
 Applicants must hold a high school diploma or GED and have a grade point average of 2.0 or greater.
 Students must plan to attend an accredited college, university or technical school.
 Students must maintain a GPA of 2.0 or higher while in college as well.

 You can learn more about the Cheatham County Community Foundation Scholarship here.

 Graduates of Metropolitan Nashville Public Schools of Davidson County are eligible to apply for the Choose Your Future Scholarship Fund.
 Applicants must have a minimum GPA of 2.5 and a score of at least 21 on the ACT.
 Students may attend any accredited college or university in the United States.
 Preference is given to students who are the first in their family to attend college.
 The scholarship is renewable.
 Preference is given to previous recipients.
 They must remain in good standing with the college or university.